Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Central fixed-- statement, scope, and matching dictionary

 The fixed--$j$ singlet vector Compton form factor in the conformal basis that diagonalizes the LO singlet evolution takes the form

 and at a conformal fixed point $\alpha_s=\alpha_s^\ast$ the Wilson coefficients become

 so that

-The historical antecedents of this representation are the conformal-OPE constructions of Refs.~\cite{Mueller:1997hs,Belitsky:1997rh,Mueller:2005ed}, while the practically useful \DVCS~\! synthesis is Ref.~\cite{Kumericki:2007sa}; recent NNLO extensions may be found in Refs.~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
+The historical antecedents of this representation are the conformal-OPE constructions of Refs.~\cite{Mueller:1997hs,Belitsky:1997rh,Mueller:2005ed}, while the practically useful \DVCS synthesis is Ref.~\cite{Kumericki:2007sa}; recent NNLO extensions may be found in Refs.~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
 The full derivation used here is given in Appendix~\ref{app:pqcd}.

 The matching statement is now immediate.
-In the collinear window \eqref{eq:intro-matching-window} and at the matching point \eqref{eq:intro-matching-point}, the fixed--$j$ holographic amplitudes \eqref{eq:main-holo-fixedj} and the conformal-basis pQCD amplitudes \eqref{eq:main-pqcd-fixedj} agree channel by channel under the dictionary
+In the collinear window \eqref{eq:intro-matching-window} and at the matching point \eqref{eq:intro-matching-point}, the fixed--$j$ holographic amplitudes \eqref{eq:main-holo-fixedj} and the conformal-basis pQCD amplitudes \eqref{eq:main-pqcd-fixedj} have the same fixed--$j$ kernel-and-moment structure under the dictionary

 with the nonperturbative factors identified as